Chris Cannon: 2004

 In 2004, Cannon defeated Republican challenger Matt Throckmorton in the primary, getting 58.4% of the vote, in a race in which the major issue dividing the candidates was immigration policy.
 He then beat Democratic opponent Beau Babka 63%–33% in the November race.
 Cannon spent more than $600,000 to defeat Throckmorton and Babka.
 Throckmorton raised $84,000; Babka spent $35,000.
-The spending imbalance was offset to some extent by immigration reform groups that attacked Cannon through billboards, ads and Web sites, though these did not support his Democratic opponent.
+The spending imbalance was offset to some extent by immigration reform groups that attacked Cannon through billboards, ads, and websites, though these did not support his Democratic opponent.

 2006

 Primary

 Cannon faced opposition in the primaries from a fellow Republican for the first five times he ran (and won), but his opposition in 2006 seemed potentially stronger.
 In October 2005, millionaire real estate developer John D. Jacob announced that he would run against Cannon in 2006.
 In May 2006, at the state GOP convention, Jacob surprised Cannon by winning 52 percent of the delegate ballots to Cannon's 48 percent—a shocking result for a five-term incumbent.
-Had Jacob won 60 percent of the delegate ballots, he would have won the nomination outright and ended Cannon's career.
-Team America PAC, a PAC dedicated to strict immigration enforcement, spent $50,000 on a radio advertising campaign attacking Cannon for his views on immigration ("A vote for John Jacob is a vote for cleaning up the immigration mess Chris Cannon helped make.")
+Had Jacob won 60 percent of the delegate ballots, he would have won the nomination outright and ended Cannon's congressional run.
+Team America PAC, a PAC dedicated to strict immigration enforcement, spent $50,000 on a radio advertising campaign attacking Cannon for his views on immigration ("A vote for John Jacob is a vote for cleaning up the immigration mess Chris Cannon helped make").

 The Republican primary was held on June 27, 2006.
 Polls predicted a close race.
 However, Cannon received 32,306 votes (55.8%) and Jacob received 25,589 votes (44.2%).